Susan Ahn Cuddy: Career

 Ahn Cuddy felt that her enlistment in the U.S. Navy allowed her to honor her father's legacy of fighting for Korean independence and to fight against the Japanese who, she viewed as "predators".
 She worked her way up in the Navy, becoming an instructor on Link Trainer flight simulators in 1943, teaching aviators how to maneuver in a simulator cockpit.
 Later she became the first female aerial gunnery officer in the Navy.
 In this role, she instructed male recruits in air combat tactics, including the techniques of firing a .50-caliber machine gun in the air.

 Ahn Cuddy eventually became a lieutenant and went on to work for U.S. Navy Intelligence and the Library of Congress.
 She worked for The National Security Agency in Washington, D.C.
 During the Cold War, she was in charge of a think tank of over 300 agents working in the Russia section.
 She received a fellowship from the National Security Agency to study at the University of Southern California in 1956.
 Ahn Cuddy worked on many top secret projects for the Department of Defense and other agencies during her service with the United States government until 1959.

-Even today, Ahn Cuddy's accomplishments are considered remarkable and unparalleled.
+Ahn Cuddy's accomplishments are noted in contemporary accounts.